CodeIntelligenceTesting/jazzer.js/docs/fuzz-targets.md

 ## Running the fuzz target

-After adding `@jazzer.js/core` as a `dev-dependency` to a project the fuzzer can execute a fuzz target using the `jazzer` npm command.
-To do so use `npx`:
+After adding `@jazzer.js/core` as a `dev-dependency` to a project, the fuzzer can execute a fuzz target using the `jazzer` npm command.
+To do so, use `npx`:

 ```shell
 npx jazzer <fuzzer parameters>